 Educational Activities

-The following educational activities have been undertaken as part of the integrated research/education plan of the project:
+The following educational activities have been undertaken as part of the integrated research and education plan of the project:

-• I taught ECE 60022: Wireless Communication Networks at Purdue for the first time in spring 2022.
-In this course, I included modules on the fundamentals of data-driven and machine learning-driven services delivered over wireless networks.
+• ECE 60022: Wireless Communication Networks: The PI taught this course at Purdue in spring 2022.
+It includes modules on the fundamentals of data-driven and machine learning-driven services delivered over wireless networks.

-• I have been co-leading an Engineering Projects in Community Service (EPICS) team at Purdue each semester since fall 2021.
+• EPICS: Harnessing the Data Revolution: The PI has co-led an Engineering Projects in Community Service (EPICS) team at Purdue each semester since fall 2021.
 This team is focused on providing data science solutions to Native American tribes in the Dakotas.

-• We are involved in a Purdue University-wide initiative on developing analytical tools for improving engagement in first year online courses.
+• Personalized Education: The team is involved in a Purdue University-wide initiative on developing analytical tools for improving engagement in first year online courses.
 We have tailored the federated learning solutions developed in this project to improve the quality of analytics provided to students from underrepresented groups.

 Outreach Activities